atomist-skills/docker-build-skill/README.md

     ![Docker Image Tag](docs/images/docker-image-tag.png)

     Specify the Docker image tag to create.
-If not provided this defaults to Git SHA of the commit that was pushed.
+If not provided this defaults to Git SHA of the commit that was pushed or the name of the Git tag.

 1. **Specify the path to the Dockerfile**